Denise-Colombano/Denise-Colombano.github.io/aboutme.md

 My interests are nearshore ecology (particularly in estuaries), tidal marshes, fish, food webs, hydrodynamics, tides, vegetation, habitat connectivity, and terrestrial-aquatic linkages.
 Most of all, I'm interested in synthesizing datasets in new ways to better understand the natural history of species and their behavioral adaptations to dynamic marine/ estuarine environments.

-I like to code in R, teach R, learn new techniques and statistical analyses, and share my knowledge with students and staff at UC Davis.
+I like to code in R, teach R, learn new techniques and statistical analyses, and share my knowledge with students and staff.
 I believe that the collective scientific enterprise requires inclusive and supportive work environments that foster creativity and productivity.

 Please get in touch!